What God spoke to us in His Son has a much higher authority than the Old Testament.

 The title “Son” signifies His unique relationship to God, just like the title “Son of man” designates His relationship to man.
 The Jews understood the title “Son of God” to mean equality with God:

 Jesus said, “My Father is working until now” (John 5:17).
-“For this reason the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath, but also was calling God His own Father, making Himself equal with God.” (v18).
+“For this reason the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath, but also was calling God His own Father, making Himself equal with God.”
+(John 5:18).

-John 10 records Jesus saying “I am the Son of God” (v36).
-For that reason the Jews wanted to stone Him, saying, “because You, being a man, make Yourself out to be God” (v33).
+John 10 records Jesus saying “I am the Son of God” (John 10:36).
+For that reason, the Jews wanted to stone Him, saying, “because You, being a man, make Yourself out to be God” (v33).

 The New Testament is God’s message in His Son.
 The Four Gospels—the first four books of the New Testament—record God speaking to us in His Son, but Acts and the New Testament letters interpreted and elaborated what Jesus taught.
 Therefore the entire New Testament may be considered to be what God “has spoken to us in His Son”.

 The gospels are the foundation of the New Testament.
-Some Bible interpretations view the gospels effectively as part of the Old Testament, and teach that the New Testament letters represents true Christianity.
-But according to Hebrews the foundation of Christianity is what God spoke to us in His Son.
+Some Bible interpretations view the gospels effectively as part of the Old Testament and teach that the New Testament letters represent true Christianity.
+But according to Hebrews, the foundation of Christianity is what God spoke to us in His Son.

 The New Testament clarifies many issues that were unclear in the Old.
 There is a great variety of subjects which we now, with the benefit of Christ’s teachings, see clearly, which were very imperfectly understood by the teaching of only the Old Testament prophets.
 Among them are the following: